jordanmpalmer/Ramshorn5e/3. Background/Places/Mirage Oasis.md

 ---
+aliases:
-alias: the oasis, oasis
+  - the oasis
+  - oasis
 type: region
+tags:
+  - location
-tags: location
+icon: location
 ---

 A region just north of [[Ramshorn]] on the planet of [[Minastria]].